-Situated along Hamilton Road, Arcadia Hotel is an urban retreat with 36 rooms, a rooftop terrace with Jacuzzi, and a café.
+Situated along Hamilton Road, Arcadia Hotel is an urban retreat with 36 rooms, a rooftop terrace and a café.
 True to its name, Arcadia Hotel is about providing its guests a simple, restful and unique experience.
 The name reflects the hotel’s philosophy of providing a peaceful and comfortable space away from the bustle of the city.

 Our warm, friendly and attentive staff promises a pleasant and memorable stay for guests.